juansjimenez/juansjimenez/README.md

 ### I am...

-- 🌱 Currently learning about `Webscraping` and `Javascript`
+- 🌱 Currently learning about `Webscraping` and `Node.js`

 - 💻 An Advanced Programming Teaching Assistant

 - 💥 Passionate about Fintech, Innovation, Space Exploration and Music

-- 📖 Currently reading: Superintelligence by Nick Bostrom
+- 📖 Currently reading: Why We Sleep by Matthew Walker

 - ⚡ Fun fact: I beatbox!